silverstripe/cwp/docs/en/03_How_tos/disable_default_workflow.md

-title: Disabling the default Wpublishing workflow
+title: Disabling the default publishing workflow
 summary: How to disable the default 'Two-step Workflow' when building your database.

 ## Disabling the Default Workflow